Maternity Voices Partnership

 - Ensure that local women and their family are involved in shaping the future of local maternity services and leading innovation through a co-production model.

 We would like to hear from other mums, and family members, who may be willing to get involved in the work of the MVP.
-If you are interested in sharing your views and experiences please contact us on 01482 344700 or by emailing HULLCCG.firstname.lastname@example.org
+If you are interested in sharing your views and experiences please contact us by emailing firstname.lastname@example.org on Facebook or Twitter.

 National Maternity Review, Better Births: Improving outcomes of maternity services in England, A Five Year Forward View for maternity care (2016)